SEMICeu/STR-AP/prototype/5. Documentation for stakeholders/Member States.md

 }
 ```

-#### Upload Shapefile(s) for Areas where STR Procedure Applies
+#### Upload Shapefile(s) for Areas where an STR Procedure Applies

 **Overview**

-The shapefiles submission endpoint is designed to upload geospatial data in the form of shapefiles where an str
+The shapefiles submission endpoint is designed to upload geospatial data in the form of shapefiles where an STR
 procedure applies.
 This allows platforms to request and download shapefiles.

 **Endpoint Details**